-This page describes the state’s general forest management planning process.
-For information on where a plan for a particular forested section of the state may be in this process, see the Planning Sections page.
+This page describes the state’s general section forest resource management planning (SFRMP) process.
+For information on where a plan for a particular forested section of the state may be in this process, see the Planning Section.

 Initiating the planning process

-- The DNR forms an interdisciplinary team for the the forest management plan.
+- The DNR forms an interdisciplinary team to develop the SFRMP.

-- The DNR creates a page for the forest management plan on the DNR website.
+- The DNR updates the webpage for the SFRMP on the DNR website.